hyphacoop/handbook/coronavirus.md

 Like others in the Great Lakes region and Toronto, we’ve been closely monitoring the Novel Coronavirus 2019 situation.
 With the pace the situation has evolved since the World Health Organization [declared COVID-19 a pandemic on March 11](https://www.who.int/dg/speeches/detail/who-director-general-s-opening-remarks-at-the-media-briefing-on-covid-19---11-march-2020), we can assume that things will continue to change rapidly in the weeks and months ahead.

 In order to stay safe as workers and community members during this we've drafted this document, which contains our pandemic-specific policies and guidance, resources, and information on business and personal supports for responding to COVID-19.
-It was last updated on **April 15, 2020**.
+It was last updated on **May 20, 2020**.

 - [Working in the Time of COVID-19](#working-in-the-time-of-covid-19)
 - [Communication and Education](#communication-and-education)